-This period of transition between Canadian seasons, when the weather’s still warm enough to be considered summer weather, is the perfect time for caregivers to assess the home of the person they’re caring for, both inside and out.
-Besides getting ready for fall, it’s time to also determine what needs to be done to get ready for the colder winter season ahead.
+Early autumn is the perfect time for caregivers to assess the home of the person they’re caring for, both inside and out, to make the home ready for the colder months ahead.

-Whether the person in your care is living in your home or their own, there will certainly be things you need to do outside and inside in order to get prepared for fall and winter.
+Whether the person in your care is living in your home or their own, there are things you need to do outside and inside in order to get prepared for the upcoming winter.

-- Roof –Worn out shingles and eaves troughs that are full of leaves and other debris can lead to a bigger mess inside the home.
-Address these issues before the autumn rains start and you end up with a leaky roof on your hands.
+- Roof – Worn out shingles and eavestroughs that are full of leaves and other debris can lead to a bigger mess inside the home.
+Address these issues before the autumn rain starts to avoid a leaky roof.

 - Walkways – Make sure that all walkways are well lit, and that cracks and uneven pavement are fixed to prevent tripping or falls.
 During winter, always make sure that walkways, driveways, and the sidewalk in front of the home are cleared of ice and snow.
-Invest in a snow thrower or blower, or have a service come in to do it for you if you can’t manage this task on your own.
-If a neighbour has a snow blower, ask if they would be willing to do your driveway as well.
+Invest in a snow thrower or blower, or ask a family member, friend, neighbour, or a snow removal service to do this for you if you can’t manage this task on your own.

 - Waterproofing – Look for areas around the outside of the home where water tends to pool when it rains.
 These areas will get icy during winter so it’s a good idea to have them fixed before temperatures dip or it snows.